To arrange for talks with your community, campus, church, or union group, write email@example.com or call 617-354-2169.

 Reactors and Risks

 Cole Harrison is Executive Director of Massachusetts Peace Action.
-He is on the coordinating committee of the Budget for All Massachusetts campaign, is a member of the planning committee of United for Justice with Peace (UJP), and formerly coordinated the Afghanistan Working Group of United for Peace and Justice (UfPJ).
-He was born in Delhi, India, has a B.A. from Harvard in applied mathematics, and a M.S. from Northeastern in computer science.
-He worked for the Symphony Tenants Organizing Project and the Fenway News in the 1970’s, participated in the Jamaica Plain Committee on Central America (JP COCA) in the 1980’s, and worked as a software developer and manager at CompuServe Data Technologies, Praxis Inc., and Ask.com before joining Peace Action in 2010.
-He lives in Roslindale, Massachusetts.
+He is on the coordinating committee of the Massachusetts People’s Budget Campaign.
+Born in Delhi, India, he has a B.A. from Harvard in applied mathematics and a M.S. from Northeastern in computer science.
+He worked for the Symphony Tenants Organizing Project and the Fenway News in the 1970’s, participated in the Jamaica Plain Committee on Central America (JP COCA) in the 1980’s, and worked as a software developer and manager at CompuServe Data Technologies, Praxis Inc., and Ask.com before joining Massachusetts Peace Action in 2010.
+He lives in Roslindale.

 Board member Jeff Klein is a retired machinist and union activist.
 He worked at GE in Lynn and for the Mass Water Resources Authority on Deer Island, where he was president of his local union for ten years.
 Since 2003 he has been active with Dorchester People for Peace in opposing US wars abroad and promoting social justice at home, and edits the weekly newsletter DPP Update.
 He has traveled widely in Palestine/Israel and elsewhere in the Middle East, participating in solidarity efforts and promoting freedom for the Palestinians from occupation and racism.
 He speaks regularly about the Israel-Palestine conflict in schools, churches, mosques, community and peace organizations, has appeared on local TV and radio, and has published articles and op-ed pieces on US policy, politics and Middle East issues.
 In the 1980’s Jeff lived and worked in Nicaragua, then joined the South African freedom struggle, working for the exiled African National Congress in Lusaka, Zambia.
 He taught English at the Association of Haitian Women in Boston (AFAB).
 Jeff lives in Dorchester and has two grown children.